-The appeal officer, who will be an unbiased person without prior involvement in the case or personal relationship with the parties may:
+The appeal officer, who will be an unbiased person without prior involvement in the case or personal relationship with the parties, may:

 - 1. Uphold the findings;

 - 2. Overturn the findings;

 - 3. Modify the findings; or

-- 4. In appeals alleging material procedural error or new evidence, send the case back to the hearing officer for further fact-finding if needed, for example on the issue of whether the alleged error, new evidence, would have materially affected the outcome.
+- 4. In appeals alleging material procedural error or new evidence, send the case back to the investigator (in No-Title IX Hearing cases) or hearing officer (in all other cases) for further fact-finding if needed, for example on the issue of whether the alleged error, new evidence, would have materially affected the outcome.